DanielDobromylskyj/CNN_Python_Opencl/README.md

 - Output Data: Serialized numpy.ndarray (default: float32, shape depends on task).
 - Compression: Entire file is transparently compressed using lz4.frame.
 - Termination: End of file is reached when no further length prefix can be read.

+## About Me

+This project is maintained by [Daniel Dobromylskyj](https://github.com/DanielDobromylskyj).
+You can reach me at daniel.dobromylskyj@outlook.com.

 ## 📝 License